-Rights Obligations To object to tax assessments where you are not contented with the tax assessed and even appeal for a review or to the Commissioner General, or to courts of law where you feel you have not been given satisfactory hearing.
-You have a right to equity: Tax laws and procedures shall be applied consistently to you All your tax affairs handled with impartiality You and your agent(s) shall be presumed honest until proven otherwise You shall always pay the correct tax Your tax affairs shall be kept secret and any tax information in our possession shall be used in accordance with the law.
+ights Obligations To object to tax assessments where you are not contented with the tax assessed and even appeal for a review or to the Commissioner General, or to courts of law where you feel you have not been given satisfactory hearing.
+You have a right to equity: Tax laws and procedures shall be applied consistently to you All your tax affairs handled with impartiality You and your agent(s) shall be presumed honest until proven otherwise You tax affairs shall be kept secret and any tax information in our possession shall be used in accordance with the law.
 You and your authorized agent(s) shall be provided with clear, precise and timely information.
-You will receive courteous and professional services at all time Comply with all the taxation requirements and regulations.
+Comply with all the taxation requirements and regulations.
 Make full disclosure of information and correct declaration of all transactions at all times.
 Pay the correct tax at the right time and place as required by the relevant laws.
 Not indulge in any form of tax evasion and other illegal practices.
 In handling your tax matters, you and or your appointed agent(s) shall be expected to deal and cooperate only with the Authority's authorized staff.
 Quote your Tax Identification Number (TIN) for all dealings with URA.
 Request for a proper receipt for all your purchases and keep records properly.